Skip to main content

 • Return to the order

-• Click Payment Sent
+• Click Confirm send

 If payment is not confirmed in time, the order will be automatically canceled.